Quantum Polarimetry: Quantum Polarization

 From the theory of angular momentum, we immediately find that \eq{ \hat{\mathbf{S}}^2\equiv \hat{S}_1^2+\hat{S}_2^2+\hat{S}_3^2=\hat{S}_0\left(\hat{S}_0+1\right)\geq \hat{S}_0^2. } This does not imply that quantum states may disobey criterion of Eq. \eqref{eq:stokes squared inequality}, which remains true in the guise of \eq{ \expct{\hat{S}_1}^2+\expct{\hat{S}_2}^2+\expct{\hat{S}_3}^2\leq \expct{\hat{S}_0}^2; } these together enforce the variance inequality in Eq. \eqref{eq:Stokes variance sum inequality}.
 Interestingly, the ultimate quantum limit with which the Stokes parameters \textit{for classical light} may be simultaneously estimated obeys stricter conditions than Eq. \eqref{eq:Stokes variance sum inequality}: \eq{ \Var \hat{S}_1+\Var \hat{S}_2+\Var \hat{S}_3\geq \frac{5}{2}\expct{\hat{S}_0} } when the value of $S_0$ is unknown \cite{Kikuchi2020,Mecozzietal21,Jarzyna2021arxiv} and \eq{ \Var \hat{S}_1+\Var \hat{S}_2+\Var \hat{S}_3\geq 2\expct{\hat{S}_0} } when the value of $S_0$ is known \textit{a priori} \cite{Jarzyna2021arxiv}.

-The four Stokes parameters can be simultaneously measured by mixing the input light with seven other vacuum modes input to an interferometer and computing sum or difference currents among four particular pairs of output modes \cite{AlodjantsArakelian1999,Alodjantsetal1999}.
+The four Stokes parameters can be simultaneously measured by mixing the input light with six other vacuum modes input to an interferometer and computing sum or difference currents among four particular pairs of output modes \cite{AlodjantsArakelian1999,Alodjantsetal1999}.
 Each sum or difference photocurrent yields one half of one of the Stokes parameters, even in the quantum regime, but the variances of these photocurrents are not proportional to the variances of the Stokes parameters; instead, the former are all offset from the latter by an amount proportional to the total intensity of the field and are thus never nonzero.
+Similar schemes can be created using interferometers with two \cite{LuisPerina1996,Richter2000} or four \cite{LuisPerina1996,RivasLuis2008covariance} input ports in their vacuum states.
 Mathematical postprocessing of such a measurement can be used to verify the presence of polarization squeezing and the potential saturation of inequalities such as Eq. \eqref{eq:Stokes variance sum inequality}.

 It is instructive to investigate the properties of single-photon polarization states, spanned by $\ket{1,0}$ and $\ket{0,1}$, as these directly encompass classical polarization phenomena, which are governed by the $2\times 2$-density-matrix-like object $\boldsymbol{\Psi}$.
 The most general density matrix for such a state is given in this basis by \eq{ \hat{\rho}_{\mathrm{single\,photon}}= , } subject to the constraints of positivity.
 The Stokes parameters are readily calculable using Pauli matrices, yielding \eq{ \mathcal{S}= . } The density matrix can be decomposed into density matrices corresponding to pure and maximally mixed states, via \eq{ \hat{\rho}_{\mathrm{single\,photon}}=\sum_{\mu=0}^3 S_\mu\sigma_\mu=p\frac{\mathds{1}+\frac{\mathbf{S}}{\left|\mathbf{S}\right|}\cdot\boldsymbol{\sigma}}{2}+\left(1-p\right)\frac{\mathds{1}}{2}, } where the degree of polarization is, as usual, $p=\left|\mathbf{S}\right|/S_0$.
 Pure single photons have degree of polarization $p=1$ and maximally mixed single photons have $p=0$, which can alternatively be expressed via the purity parameter $\Tr \left(\hat{\rho}^2\right)$ through \eq{ p=\frac{\left|\mathbf{S}\right|}{S_0}=\sqrt{\frac{\Tr\left(\boldsymbol{\Psi}^2\right)}{2S_0^2}-1}=\sqrt{2\Tr\left(\hat{\rho}^2\right)-1}. } The density matrix for single photons thus completely reproduces the classical coherency matrix for describing polarization states.
 We next explore properties of quantum states with more than a single photon.